 Premium enrollment, which includes 6 weekly private coaching sessions with me, allows me to tailor the group program to your personal needs.
 This costs just $83/week (a $250 savings overall on private coaching!).

-We start on April 12 and you can do it from the comfort of your own home, at your own pace, (but with the support of an online community to keep you motivated).
+You can do it from the comfort of your own home, at your own pace, (but with the support of an online community to keep you motivated).